Karen Kassel, MS, RD, Med

 Like pregnancy and delivery, each woman’s experience with breastfeeding is different.
 Common concerns and difficulties include worry that your baby is not eating enough, planning for times away from your baby, sore nipples, and breast engorgement.

 Instead of measuring the ounces going in, as you would with a baby drinking formula, breastfeeding moms count what is coming out.
-In the first few days of life, your baby will have one to three wet diapers per day.
-From day four on, your baby should have five to six wet diapers and one to three dirty diapers every 24 hours.
+In the first few days of life, your baby will have 1-3 wet diapers per day.
+From day 4 on, your baby should have 5-6 wet diapers and 1-3 dirty diapers every 24 hours.
 In addition, your pediatrician will weigh and measure your baby regularly.
 All babies lose weight after they are born.
-A breastfed baby should be back at birth weight by two weeks.
+A breastfed baby should be back at birth weight by 2 weeks.

 Many women continue breastfeeding when they return to work.
 You can pump your milk and store it for your baby’s caretaker to feed when you are away.
 Many employers will provide a clean, private place for you to pump during the work day.
 If you have difficulty pumping enough to store, another option is to supplement with formula.
 You can breastfeed the times you are with your baby and use formula for times you are not there.
 You should still pump your breasts during the work day to relieve the pressure and maintain your milk supply.

-If possible, wait two to three weeks before giving your baby a bottle.
-Because it is easier for a baby to get milk from a bottle than from your breast, she may develop a preference for the bottle.
+If possible, wait 2-3 weeks before giving your baby a bottle.
+Because it is easier for a baby to get milk from a bottle than from your breast, they may develop a preference for the bottle.
 Also, your milk supply will decrease if you do not feed often.
-Allow at least two to three weeks to establish your milk supply before making changes.
+Allow at least 2-3 weeks to establish your milk supply before making changes.

 The longer you are able to breastfeed your baby, the better.
 But also remember that any length of time is beneficial to your baby, even if it’s only a few weeks.